 The Principal Investigator (PI) is responsible for ensuring that research data is secure when it is collected, stored, transmitted, or shared.
 All members of the research team should receive appropriate training about securing and safeguarding research data.
 For example, the research team should understand they need to document their standard practices for protecting research data so that they can provide these details to the IRB if a mobile device is lost or stolen.
 Data security must be discussed regularly at research team meetings, and data security details must be included in the study data and safety monitoring plan.
 The University offers a wide range of Information Technology services for all faculty, staff, and students, and we encourage investigators to consult with their IT staff to develop standard best practices.

-It is important that you plan to review this document and related University Information Technology site on a regular basis (*monitor the IRB for updates) since technology evolves rapidly and more guidance is expected from federal regulators.
+It is important that you plan to review this document and related University Information Technology site on a regular basis since technology evolves rapidly.

-- Sensitive Research Data: Data is considered sensitive when disclosure of identifying information could have adverse consequences for subjects or damage their financial standing, employability, insurability, or reputation.
+Sensitive Research Data: Data is considered sensitive when disclosure of identifying information could have adverse consequences for subjects or damage their financial standing, employability, insurability, educational advancement, reputation or place them at risk for criminal or civil liability.

 Office for Human Research Protections (OHRP) Definitions

-- Individually Identifiable: OHRP generally considers private information or specimens to be individually identifiable as defined at 45 CFR 46.102(f) when they can be linked to specific individuals by the investigator(s) either directly or indirectly through coding systems.
+Individually Identifiable: OHRP generally considers private information or specimens to be individually identifiable as defined at 45 CFR 46.102(e) when they can be linked to specific individuals by the investigator(s) either directly or indirectly through coding systems.

 Researchers have a responsibility to be good data stewards.
 In the past, the majority of data was collected and stored on paper.
 At a minimum, data was protected by being locked in a file cabinet in a locked room that only members of the research team could access.
 Today, data is collected, transmitted, and stored on computers and mobile devices.
 Simply password-protecting a computer may not be sufficient to meet the rigorous security standards mandated by the University and/or sponsors.
 Researchers need to collaborate with their school, department or center IT staff who have the expertise to evaluate the security methods most appropriate for the sensitivity of the research data.